 Awards and innovation

 Hilton takes great pride in its products and we are delighted when the quality and innovation of these products is recognised.
-During 2016 we received a number of national food and taste awards.
-New products launched included fresh pizzas, meal boxes and sous vide products as well as rebranding and repackaging a vegetarian range.
+During 2017 we received a number of national food and taste awards.
+New products launched included beef wellington, mini pizzas and bubbly batter cod fillets.

 The Group takes all practicable steps to manage carefully its impact on the natural environment.
 Improvements to our environmental performance can make a difference to society and we are committed to assessing the impacts of our operations on land, water, air and biodiversity, and to managing our waste, in all its forms, by reusing or recycling it, where practicable.